 Shey Phoksundo National Park area is the inhabitant of various rare and endangered species of wildlife such as snow leopard, blue sheep, ghoral, musk deer, wolf, and other wildlife and plant diversity.
-Nepal Dolpo trek route goes through the ancient Tibetan salt caravan trail and high passes like Numa La (5190m) & Baga La (5070m) and Kagmara –La (4800m) and other very distant area of the country.
+Nepal Dolpo trek route goes through the ancient Tibetan salt caravan trail and high passes like Numa La (5190m) & Baga La (5070m) and Kagmara –La (4800m) and other very distant areas of the country.
 You will get to experience the high altitude tundra, rock, the microclimate of Lower Dolpo, and Phoksundo with the cold air of the glaciers of Kanjiroba.

 The infinite diversity of this area makes a destination to visit over and over again.
 Dolpo trek Himalayas offer an endless variety of landscapes, cultures, and great people.
 Time has stood still here for centuries as inhabitants of Tibetan stock continue to live, cultivate, and trade the way they have done for hundreds of years.
 The people here are charming by nature and are of Tibetan descents that follow the pre-Buddhist Bon religion.
 In summer, the caravans of yaks and sheep run through this valley on a trade route through the Himalayas.
-The Dolpo region of Nepal has been shown in all its integrity and full mystical experience in the Oscar-nominated film ‘Caravan.’
+The Dolpo region of Nepal has all its integrity and full mystical experience in the Oscar-nominated film ‘Caravan.’
 The best time to trek here is the end of the monsoon season Sept to November.
 It even becomes more exciting and fascinating every time you return.